wormhole-foundation/wormhole/docs/operations.md

 <!-- cspell:enable -->

-This feature shows up in the guardian heartbeats as `dsg`.
+This feature shows up in the guardian heartbeats as `dgset`.

 ## Enabling the global accountant